 Why I Believe Wokeness is Bad for Society

-Estimated reading time: 3 mins
+Estimated reading time: 5 mins

 I believe wokeness is bad for society.
 It has become a divisive force that has been used to polarize people and divide us even further.
 Wokeness has its roots in the social justice movement, which is an admirable goal.
 However, it has been co-opted by certain groups to push their own agendas, often at the expense of others.
 Wokeness can be seen as an extreme form of identity politics and it’s a dangerous game to play.

 Another issue with wokeness is its tendency towards oversimplification; it encourages us to view complex issues through a single lens instead of considering multiple perspectives or contexts before forming an opinion about them.
 This means we may end up overlooking crucial nuances which could help inform our understanding or open up new paths for discussion on matters such as race relations, gender equality or economic policy – topics which require careful examination if we are ever going to find lasting solutions for them all sides can agree upon and benefit from equally.
+Blind belligerence doesn’t solve the issues, it just changes them.

-To sum up then: I understand why some people might feel drawn towards embracing wokeness due its apparent potential for ushering in progressive reforms within our societies today.
+I understand why some people might feel drawn towards embracing wokeness due its apparent potential for ushering in progressive reforms within our societies today.
 But I personally believe there are too many drawbacks associated with this particular approach for me personally.
 Not least because I think it encourages people take an overly simplistic view on complicated matters (which could end up doing more harm than good).
 Plus, it runs the risk of deepening existing divides between citizens rather than bridging them together harmoniously under shared objectives/values.
 For these reasons alone then I believe wokeness should generally avoided if possible.

 Check out these similar posts: